git/git.github.io/rev_news/drafts/edition-62.md

   Jean-Noël had bisected the issue to a commit that was improving the error message that Git gave when it dies because a path it is passed is outside the repository.
-This commit though didn't considered the case of a bare repo which triggered the segfault.
+This commit though didn't consider the case of a bare repo which triggered the segfault.

   Jonathan Nieder replied that the bug was fixed by another commit by